coding-nomadic/crypto-currency-prices/README.md

 ## currency-conversion-service

-This application is built using python (flask) which internally uses this free currency converter API [this link ](https://apilayer.com/marketplace/exchangerates_data-api).
+This application is built using python framework (Flask) which internally uses free currency converter API [link ](https://apilayer.com/marketplace/exchangerates_data-api).

-This service also calls API and send to Kakfa Topic to show the real time integration on Dashboard UI built in react JS, chart JS and material UI.
+This service also calls one API to convert from INR to EUR and sends message to Kakfa Topic, to show the real time integration on Dashboard UI which will be built in using react JS, chart JS and material UI.
 There should be a

 local instance Apache Kafka running on -